UPES Dehradun BA Admissions 2026

-To achieve a good score in the general test in CUET UG, you must develop a well-defined preparation strategy.
-Here are the reasons why knowing how to prepare for general test CUET is important:
+To achieve a good score in the general test in CUET, you must develop a well-defined preparation strategy.
+Here are the reasons why knowing how to prepare for the general test, CUET, is important:

 There are lakhs of students vying for a limited number of seats in the country’s top CUET universities.
 This means you should leave no stone unturned while preparing to stand out from the competition.